Generalizing tree probability estimation via Bayesian networks05 Dec 2018, by Erick

 Subsplit Bayesian networks open up a lot of opportunities for new ways of inferring posteriors on trees.
 Stay tuned!

-Also, we’d like to recruit a postdoc to work in this area.
+We are always looking for folks to contribute in this area.
 If you’re interested, get in touch!

 1: I’m happy to report that the NIPS conference has changed its name to NeurIPS.
 This is an important move that at signals at least a desire by the board for diversity and inclusion in machine learning.
 We can all hope that it is followed with concrete action.